Hammond Eastside Magnet Lower announced A/C restored after sending students home early Tuesday

 The notification comes less than a week after school officials told WBRZ the A/C was being repaired by an outside vendor that was waiting on specific parts to come in, and that the situation was under control.

-It's unclear what caused the A/C outage Tuesday.
 According to school officials, the air conditioning is fully restored and the school secured backup portable air conditioners.
 School will re-open Wednesday.

+The issue resulted from an 18-wheeler accident causing a power outage due to downed power lines.
+The outage triggered an automatic shutdown.

 The campus is also dealing with a mold problem that closed its cafeteria.